looker-open-source/gcs-storage-intelligence-block/README.md

 <div style="text-align: justify; line-height: 1.5;">

 <ol>
-    <li>We are excited for customers to use the Datasets feature and share feedback.</li>
+    <li>We are excited for customers to use the atasets Google Cloud Storage is providing.
+To start the setup process, we recommend reviewing the introductory statement on <a href="https://cloud.google.com/storage/docs/storage-intelligence/overview" target="_blank">Storage Intelligence</a>.
+Following this, please consult the guidelines for activating your GCS datasets within your GCP environment, detailed under <a href="https://cloud.google.com/storage/docs/storage-intelligence/configure-and-manage-storage-intelligence" target="_blank">Configure and manage Storage Intelligence</a>.</li>
     <li>If you are experiencing any issues related to permissions configuration and timeliness of reports availability.
-The team is available at insights-customer-support@google.com to help troubleshoot and address any concerns.</li>
+The team is available at <i>insights-customer-support@google.com</i> to help troubleshoot and address any concerns.</li>
     <li>Enabling these Datasets for your production environment (GCP Projects) will not have any operational impact on the GCS Bucket storage/serving workloads.
 However you will be applying new permissions to production resources so please plan accordingly.</li>
     <li>Datasets generated can be configured to capture data from different GCP Regions and consolidate into a single Linked Dataset in BigQuery.
 Please take that into consideration if your metadata has regional/sovereignty requirements.
 Configuring one Dataset per sovereign region is one option available to help address these requirements.</li>
 </ol>

 </div>

 # Google Cloud Storage Insights
 ## What does this Looker Block do for me?

 <div style="text-align: justify; line-height: 1.5;">

-<p>This Looker block empowers GCS users to gain comprehensive insights from large datasets by seamlessly integrating their own data with Looker.
-Through regular audits, it enables the identification of potential vulnerabilities, opportunities, and the execution of advanced analytics tasks. </p>
+<p>Designed for Google Cloud Storage (GCS) users, this Looker block facilitates obtaining deep analytical insights from extensive datasets by seamlessly integrating Storage Insights data into Looker.
+It supports the identification of key usage patterns, potential inefficiencies, and opportunities for optimization and cost management, enabling advanced data analysis.</p>

 <p>In order to obtain these high level dashboards this block creates:</p>